Hashtag-AMIN/fetchParam/README.md

 <h3> 👨‍💻 This tool can extract : </h3>

    * name & id from a & input tags
-   * var & let variable from scripts tags
+   * var & let & const variable from scripts tags
    * Json keys from scripts tags
    * href parameter from a tags